OriginalFenno/do-er/readme.md

 Finally, I'm free!
 ```

-And tasks that run on error, taking the caught exception as an argument:
+And tasks that run on error, taking the caught exception as an argument (note that do-er will continue to run the function as scheduled, even if it errors every time):

 ```clojure
 (add-task {:id :doomed-to-fail